LuciusColt/CAIN/content/Handbook Exp. 1 - Archive 1998/Defiance/Mother.md

 >SHE WON'T GET OUT OF MY HEAD!

 >**Request denied**.
-HOP effectiveness of mother's infected assets outweighs her potential risk, despite the House's increased antipathy towards her.
-We will continue collect and train them when possible, and dispatch instant execution when unable to safely recover assets,
+>HOP effectiveness of mother's infected assets outweighs her potential risk, despite the House's increased antipathy towards her.
+We will continue to collect and train them when possible, and dispatch instant execution when unable to safely recover assets,
 >As above, so below.
 >Lower first,
 >Castle Director F. Espada